 The University of Cumbria is a signatory to the Universities UK Concordat to Support Research Integrity (2019), a commitment by 136 UK universities to support and embed a culture of research integrity.

-Research ethics is concerned with safeguarding human participants in research, and the University seeks to protect the rights, privacy and welfare of participants, as well as their personal data.
+Research ethics is concerned with safeguarding human participants and the welfare of animal subjects in research, and the University seeks to protect the rights, privacy and welfare of participants, as well as their personal data.
 It is an essential component of research integrity alongside scientific rigour and professional conduct.

 As outlined in the Research Ethics Policy and Code of Practice for Research, research projects involving human participants, or live subjects (including animals), or data that could potentially identify human subjects, must undergo Research Ethics review through an approval process.
 This includes staff and students.